briandfoy/briandfoy.github.io/_posts/2004-08-23-how-i-learned-perl.md

 Eventually I moved down to New Haven because I was continuing my studies at Yale (although I was not matriculated, just working in a nuclear lab down there).
 Whereas Clark University was DEC hardware, thus VMS, Yale was Sun hardware, so I got to learn Slowaris and emacs, both of which I finally managed to untangle myself from.
 I started doing a lot of Perl, along with some Tcl and Tk stuff to control hardware.
 In the great academic traditions, I was teaching myself a lot of different things, but I kept on with the Perl too.
 I used whatever got the job done, although DCL seemed pretty handy under that philosophy.

 I also started doing a lot more outside work.
 As a lowly graduate student, and the newest one at the lab, I got the evening shifts.
-Oh no, not the briar patch!
+Oh no, not the brier patch!
 I was the night operator (on the experiments, not the sysadmin stuff) sometimes, so I just answered Perl questions on usenet until my shift was over.
 That was one of the best ways to learn Perl: solve somebody else's problems. **We don't learn by success, we learn by failure.
 The more failure you run into, the more you learn.**

 I found the academic world of nuclear structure a bit silly and claustrophobic, so I decided to leave.
 This must have been 1996, I think.
 I got a job as a contract programmer with Smith Renaud, Inc. (SRI, but not [*that* SRI](http://www.sri.com/)) in New York City where I would do Perl all day long, mostly literally.
 I had a cot in my office and a membership at the Bally's around the corner where I could take a shower.
 I was still living in New Haven, so I would kill myself for three days, then take the train back to New Haven and take a couple days off, which meant working from home really.